21 Jul Jazz Should Be Wary Of Moving Uptown

 Far more troubling, the institutionalization of jazz suggests that, as an aesthetic challenge and form of cultural resistance, jazz may no longer be relevant.

 This music was once a thorn in the side of the cultural establishment.

-Its subtle mix of spur-of-the-moment improvisation, highly formalized structures and rigorous canons, made sophisticated intellectual and aesthetic demands.
-But jazz was also a popular music depending on jukeboxes and dance halls, living by the rules of the marketplace.
+Its subtle mix of spur-of-the-moment improvisation, highly formalized structures, and rigorous canons made sophisticated intellectual and aesthetic demands.
+But jazz was also popular music, depending on jukeboxes and dance halls, living by the rules of the marketplace.
 And it was black.